 Where are classes held?

-Classes are held at the agency’s office located at 105 East Market St., in downtown Leesburg.
+Classes are held at the LAWS Community Services Center located at 105 East Market Street, Leesburg, VA 20176.

 There are many ways you can become involved in the program!
-Volunteers are sometimes needed to:
+Volunteers are needed to:

 For more information on volunteering, click here.